- State Grants

-The Regional Feasibility Planning program is designed to support water and sewer systems in planning for long-term viability through regional solutions.
-Eligible entities that are seeking a path to viability, including regional consolidation or other partnerships, may apply for assistance to assess the feasibility and resource requirements of various alternatives in order to make informed decisions.
+Infrastructure Planning grants are designed to support water, sewer and stormwater systems in planning for long-term viability.
+Entities that are seeking a path to viability through regional consolidation or other partnerships may also apply for assistance to assess the feasibility and resource requirements of a regional solution.

 The SC Rural Infrastructure Authority (RIA) Annual Grant Program Strategy reflects the Board of Directors’ plan for distributing grant funds and selecting qualified infrastructure projects.
 It serves as a guiding document for those interested in applying for financial assistance.
 Updated annually in July, each grant program category includes a description of the available funds, eligible activities, priorities and other pertinent information for applicants.

 Learn more about state grant program eligibility, match requirements and the application process.

 Already have a state grant?
 Take a look at the project management procedures, forms and other resources available to help you successfully implement a project.

 Want to learn more about applying for a state grant?
 See answers to common questions about the state grant program.